learn-static/writing-with-visualizations/content/instructors/topic-data.md

 2,31823,"states united department year foreign court secretary trade canal commission",
 ```

-Upload this topic CSV to your project template repository's /_data/topics/ folder.
+Upload this topic CSV to your project template repository's `/_data/topics/` folder.

 **A "Document" CSV**

 Next, you will need to upload a CSV containing data on how often a topic appears in each document.

-The field names of this spreadsheet should be `id,0,1,2,3,4,5,6,7,8,9`, where id is the document's id and the topic numbers 0-9 correspond to the values of the topic field in the CSV that you just created before this step.
+The field names of this spreadsheet should be `id,0,1,2,3,4,5,6,7,8,9`, where id is the document's id and the topic numbers 0-9 correspond to the values of the topic field in "Topics" CSV (the one you just created in the previous step).
 You can use more than 10 topics if you'd like.
-We've picked 0-10 for demo purposes.
+We've used 10 for demo purposes.

+Below the field names, each row begins with a document id, followed by the percentage that each column's topic appears in the document.

 Example: